A colorful set of 3D printed self portraits designed by UWM Digital Fabrication & Design students.

 45Minutes of art making can reduce stress levels

-Program Details
+Digital Fabrication & Design Program Details

 The CAD/FAB Lab houses workstations equipped with 3Dconnexion mice, a digitizing arm, Sense handheld 3D scanner, several 3D printers and more.
 Students have access to a Form 1 SLA printer, ZCorp 402C 3D printer and a vinyl cutter, as well as bending brakes, bench shears and other basic hand tools.
 The CAM/FAB LAB has a vertical and horizontal metal cutting bandsaw, three Beaumont metal grinders and a manual tool room lathe.
 You’ll also have access to several numerical controlled machines, including a 4’x8’ CNC router and an Epilog laser cutter, as well as a Tormach PCNC 1100 that is capable of machining aluminum, steel and titanium.

-Our certificate program gives you plenty of hands-on experience with these cutting-edge tools and techniques to turn your design ideas into tangible objects.
+Our fabrication design program gives you plenty of hands-on experience with these cutting-edge tools and techniques to turn your design ideas into tangible objects.
 And you’ll do it all with experienced faculty who are dedicated to helping you develop your skills and achieve your goals, whether that means pursuing a career in product design, digital media or any other field that requires creativity and technical expertise.

 Art & Design Studio Disciplines

-Led by expert artist faculty, our Art & Design studio disciplines are content areas that provide focus to your creative research, practice and degree.
+Led by expert artist faculty, our art and design studio disciplines are content areas that provide focus to your creative research, practice and degree.
 We offer the following studio disciplines: Ceramics, Creative Technologies, Design, Digital Fabrication, Fibers, Jewelry & Metalsmithing, Painting & Drawing, Photography & Imaging, Printmaking & Book Arts and Sculpture.

-First Year Program
+First Year Program in Art & Design

 We don’t expect our new students to figure out college life on their own.
-Our First Year Program is designed to help new students.
+Our First Year Program is designed to help new art and design students.
 In addition to specific coursework carefully chosen to foster success, we connect students to the many resources and opportunities found within a research university.
 Plus, we surround students with individualized support as they dive deeper into their program and find their way.

 Artists Now!
 Guest Lecture Series

 Throughout the fall and spring semesters, the Artists Now!
 Guest Lecture Series welcomes a diverse group of nationally and internationally recognized artists working across traditional, hybrid and emergent disciplines.
-Join us to explore and expand the boundaries of creative visual practices alongside others with an interest in contemporary visual art.
+Join us to explore and expand boundaries of creative visual practices alongside others with an interest in contemporary visual art.

 Galleries & Exhibitions